Home > Facade > Façade Lighting Creating Distinct Landmarks

-Aneja mentions about checking colour quality too.
+Aneja mentions checking colour quality too.
 A basic check on the CRI rating is a good idea and for façade lighting, there is no need to go into CRI extended values.
-Also colour temperature plays an important role; with preference of warmer colours in colder regions and cooler tones in hot and tropical regions.
+Also, colour temperature plays an important role; with preference of warmer colours in colder regions and cooler tones in hot and tropical regions.

-The checkpoints according to Suvre and Kanchwala are, the category or usage of the building, design and environment, type of façade material, light source, vandalresistant, maintenance-friendly, minimum light pollution, dynamic lighting, light management systems, uniformity of lighting, power-saving and environmentfriendly.
+The checkpoints according to Suvre and Kanchwala are, the category or usage of the building, design and environment, type of façade material, light source, vandal resistant, maintenance-friendly, minimum light pollution, dynamic lighting, light management systems, uniformity of lighting, power-saving and environment friendly.

 Adagale Explains some of the Above-Mentioned Checkpoints:

-• Ingress Protection Rating (IP rating): IP rating stands for international protection rating and classifies the degrees of protection provided against the intrusion of both solid object and water in electrical enclosures.
+• Ingress Protection Rating (IP rating): IP rating stands for international protection rating and classifies the degrees of protection provided against the intrusion of both solid objects and water in electrical enclosures.
 We Prefer to use all products above the IP65 rating.

 • The Efficiency of Lighting: To achieve an energy-efficient solution, one must calculate how much lumens of light per watt of electricity the lighting system delivers.